 The Instructional Media Lab (IML) in 265 Macy is a facility for students and faculty to create rich content for classes, online learning, student teaching, and research.
 Digital cameras and other equipment are loaned.
-Workstations allow for computer-based full motion video from camera, VCR, or mini-DV tapes to be edited, integrated with animation and digitized voice and music and to be written to CD, DVD, or tape.
-The IML also provides satellite downlink.
+Workstations allow for computer-based full motion video from camera, VCR, or mini-DV tapes to be edited, integrated with animation and digitized voice and music and to be written to CD, DVD, tape or storage to the Internet where the College has a cloud storage repository.